hjelev/rpi-mqtt-monitor/README.md

 # Installation

 ## Automated Installation
-There is an automated bash installation, its working but not extensively tested (recently updated)
+There is an automated bash installation, its working but not extensively tested (recently updated).

-Run this command to use the automated installation
+Run this command to use the automated installation:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/hjelev/rpi-mqtt-monitor/master/remote_install.sh)
 ```
-Raspberry Pi MQTT monitor will be intalled in the location from where the auto installer is called inside a folder called rpi-mqtt-monitor.
+Raspberry Pi MQTT monitor will be intalled in the location where the auto installer is called, inside a folder named rpi-mqtt-monitor.

 The auto-installer needs the software below and will install it if its not found:
 * python (2 or 3)